 • As a center for informal education in Science, Technology, Engineering, Arts and Mathematics (STEAM).

 • As a center to gather collaborating non-profit science and educational organizations in the Aspen Valley for joint projects and events.

 • As a center to hold a variety of educational events for the public, especially children.

-• As a Museum of Science with hands-on displays for children of all ages.
+• As an interactive science discovery center with hands-on displays for children of all ages.